 Moments constructed with the optimized (double-pinched) weights $\omega^{(2,m)}(x)$ only receive power corrections with $D= 2(m+2)$ and $2(m+3)$.
 The third line in the table shows that they give values of $\alphas(m_\tau^2)$ in very good agreement with those in the first two lines.
 Similar results (not shown in the table) are obtained from a fit to four moments, based on the weights $\omega^{(n,0)}(x) = (1-x)^n$, with $0\le n\le 3$, which have a different sensitivity to power corrections and (for $n=0,1$) are less protected against duality violations and experimental uncertainties.
 The values of $\alphas(m_\tau^2)$, $\mathcal{O}_{2(m+2)}$ and $\mathcal{O}_{2(m+3)}$ can also be extracted from a fit to the $s_0$ dependence of a single $A^{(2,m)} (s_{0})$ moment, above some $\hat s_0 \ge 2.0\;\mathrm{GeV}^2$.
 One finds a quite poor sensitivity to power corrections, as expected, but a surprising stability in the extracted values of $\alphas(m_\tau^2)$ at different $\hat s_0$.
 Combining the information from three different moments ($m=0,1,2$), and adding as an additional theoretical error the fluctuations with the number of fitted bins, one gets the $\alphas(m_\tau^2)$ values given in the fourth line of Table~\ref{tab:AlphaTauSummary}.
-This determination is much more sensitive to violations of quark-hadron duality because the $s_0$ dependence of consecutive bins feels the local structure of the spectral function.\footnote{ Refs.~\cite{Pich:2016bdg,Pich:2016mgv,Pich:2018jiy} have also analysed a different strategy, advocated in some recent works (see Sect.~\ref{sec:tau_Boito_et_al}), that maximises duality violations: the experimental spectral function is fitted in the interval $\hat s_0 < s < m_\tau^2$ with an ad-hoc 4-parameter ansatz, and the resulting model is used to correct the perturbative prediction of $A^\omega_\mathcal{J} (\hat s_0)$ with $\omega(x)=1$ (no weight).
+This determination is much more sensitive to violations of quark-hadron duality because the $s_0$ dependence of consecutive bins feels the local structure of the spectral function.\footnote{ Refs.~\cite{Pich:2016bdg,Pich:2016mgv,Pich:2018jiy,Pich:2022tca} have also analysed a different strategy, advocated in some recent works (see Sec.~\ref{sec:tau_Boito_et_al}), that maximises duality violations: the experimental spectral function is fitted in the interval $\hat s_0 < s < m_\tau^2$ with an ad-hoc 4-parameter ansatz, and the resulting model is used to correct the perturbative prediction of $A^\omega_\mathcal{J} (\hat s_0)$ with $\omega(x)=1$ (no weight).
 This is a dangerous procedure because 1) the OPE is not valid in the real axis, 2) $\alphas$ is fixed at a very low scale $\hat s_0 = (1.2\;\mathrm{GeV})^2$ where theoretical errors are large, and 3) the subtracted duality-violation contribution is large and model dependent.